jguionnet/samples/15.KubeCon_NA_2025_Demo/KV-demo/DEMO_PLAN.md

 By the end of the demo, the audience should understand:

-1. ✅ KubeVela reduces complexity (1 file vs 10+ files)
+1. ✅ KubeVela reduces complexity (1 file vs 6 files per app, 83% fewer)
 2. ✅ Infrastructure can be treated as components
 3. ✅ Workflows eliminate external CI/CD for deployments
 4. ✅ Traits provide reusable cross-cutting concerns